Closed three-dimensional Alexandrov spaces with isometric circle actions: Topological and equivariant classification in the general case

-\begin{rem} Example \ref{EX:INEQU_ACTIONS} illustrates how we count the number of inequivalent effective isometric circle actions on a closed connected Alexandrov $3$-space $X$.
-Since the part in the decomposition of $X$ corresponding to the suspensions of $\Real P^2$ can only contribute standard actions, we only have to choose how to arrange as many pairs of topologically singular points as suspensions we have in the boundary components of mixed isotropy in $X^{*}$.
-Following the notation of Theorem \ref{teoprinc}, if the orbit space of $X$ space has $s>0$ and $\Sigma_{i=1}^s r_i = 2r$, then there are ${r \choose s}$ inequivalent effective isometric circle actions for every effective isometric circle action on the closed $3$-manifold $M$ appearing in the decomposition of $X$. \end{rem}
+\begin{remark} Example \ref{EX:INEQU_ACTIONS} illustrates how we count the number of inequivalent effective, isometric circle actions on $X$.
+By Theorem \ref{teoprinc}, $X$ is weakly equivariantly homeomorphic to $M\#Y$, where $Y$ is an equivariant connected sum of $s$ copies of $\Susp(\Real P^2)$ and $M$ is a closed $3$-manifold.
+Since $Y$ can only contribute standard circle actions, we only have to choose how to arrange $s$ pairs of topologically singular points along the boundary components of mixed isotropy in $X^{*}$.
+Following the notation of Theorem \ref{teoprinc}, if $s>0$, then there are $\genfrac{(}{)}{0pt}{}{r}{s}$ inequivalent effective, isometric circle actions for each effective, isometric circle action on $M$. \end{remark}